 There are very few places were the agave cactus can be grown as it requires very special soil and climate.
 The best soil is permeable clay, abundant in basalt derivatives, rich in iron.
 The ideal climate is semi-arid, without sudden temperature changes, about 4,500 ft. above sea level; with a cloud cover 65 to 100 days per year.

-The agave cactus (or "plant of the century") from which Tequila is distilled, belongs to the Amardistilled family and is known as blue agave Tequilana weber, a plant native to Jalisco and some nearby regions.
-The production of Tequila includes a series of processes the includes the planting of agaves, harvesting, cooking, fermentation, and distillation.
+The agave cactus (or “plant of the century”) from which Tequila is distilled, belongs to the Amardistilled family and is known as blue agave Tequilana weber, a plant native to Jalisco and some nearby regions.
+The production of Tequila includes a series of processes that include the planting of agaves, harvesting, cooking, fermentation, and distillation.
 Each step must be carefully supervised and the sequence and details establish the differences between one Tequila brand and another.

 Tequila comes from the blue agave plant.
 It takes from 8 to 12 years before it is mature enough to be harvested.
 When the plant is about to flower, all its leaves are cut off so that the plant sugars concentrate in the pineapple-like heart that is left.
 These “pineapples” are then baked in ovens for 36 to 48 hours until they take a golden color.
 Afterwards, they are ground in a mill or on a millstone, powered by a mule or a tractor (nowadays the process is industrial).
 The powder is put into large tanks where it is mixed with water and yeast, and left for 7 to 10 days, after which it stops bubbling and is then cooled.